 - You should make sure that you have the proper spelling and title of each person who interviewed you.

 - Include specific information that was discussed during the interview.
 You might want to refer to a particular discussion you had during the interview.
-For example, if you went to the same school or come from the same state as the interviewer, include this in your thank you letter.
+For example, if you went to the same school or come from the same state as the interviewer, include this in your thank you note.
 Try to connect on whatever level you connected during the interview.
 This will also remind the interviewer of who you are.
 He or she is undoubtedly interviewing many candidates for the position.